zluigon/Classy-Coders-Inc/README.md

 Create a class of `SalesPerson` that extends `Employee` and has the following additional properties and methods:
 - `clients`: A property that holds an array of clients the salesperson manages.
 - `totalSales`: A private field that contains the value of total sales the employee has performed.
-- `getSalesNumbers`: A method that returns the `totalSales` for the salesperson.
+- `getSalesNumbers()`: A method that returns the `totalSales` for the salesperson.
-- `makeSale`: A method that the salesperson can call to make a sale.
+- `makeSale(amount)`: A method that updates the `totalSale` with the `amount`.

-## Updating `Employee` Class
+## Updating `Employee` Class with Static Values
-- `allEmployees` - Initializes as an empty array.
+- `allEmployees`: A static property that initializes as an empty array.
 Every time a new `Employee` is created they are added to the end of this array.
 - `getEmployees`: A static method that returns the array of `allEmployees`.
 - `setEmployees(Employee)`: A static method that updates the array of `allEmployees` when a new employee is created.
 - `getTotalPayroll(employees)`: A static method that returns the total salaries of all employees that are stored in the `allEmployees` array.

 ## Stretch: Go Above and Beyond 🚀
-- **Error Handling**: Add error handling to the `setSalary` method of the Employee class.
+1. **Error Handling**: Add error handling to the `setSalary` method of the Employee class.
 If the salary is less than `0`, throw an error with the message `"Salary cannot be negative"`.
-- **Promotions**: Add a `promote` method to the `Employee` class.
+2. **Promotions**: Add a `promote` method to the `Employee` class.
 This method should take in a new job title as an argument and update the employee's job title and salary accordingly.
 Implement this method in the `Manager` subclasses as well, as they may have additional promotion criteria.
-- **Performance Metrics**: Add performance metrics to the `Employee` class.
+3. **Performance Metrics**: Add performance metrics to the `Employee` class.
 Each employee should have a set of metrics such as sales numbers for salespeople, project completion rate for software engineers, and employee retention rate for managers.
 Implement a method to calculate and return the performance score based on these metrics.
-Use this score to determine bonuses or promotions.
+Design a method that use this score to determine bonuses and/or promotions.